-In each of the banks’ business continuity plans, they anticipate what possible events or emergencies might occur, and then outline how the bank would deal with the situation, looking at this like human resources policies and procedures and systems issues.
-These plans are constantly being revised.
+In each of the banks’ evergreen business continuity plans, they anticipate the possible event or emergency that might occur, and then outline how the bank would work within that situation to meet the objective of ensuring the health and safety of employees and customers while continuing to provide essential services.
 The challenge is to ensure that plans are robust enough to be implemented at any time, but flexible enough to adapt to a particular situation as it changes.

 Generally, planning is done at three levels:

 - Bank Level — Each bank’s business continuity plan identifies critical functions needed to maintain banking services, such as cross-training employees and building redundancies into the system to ensure that banking services will continue to be available throughout every stage of a possible emergency.
-Other steps that could be taken include travel restrictions, limiting face‑to‑face meetings, and determining how key employees could work from home or alternate work sites if necessary.
+Other steps that could be taken include travel restrictions, limiting face‑to‑face meetings, and transitioning employees to work from home or alternate work sites if necessary.

-- Industry Level — Banks are very inter-connected and are constantly processing transactions amongst each other.
-The banking industry works in cooperation to deal with the broader issues around business continuity and also works with external organizations, such as health officials, government agencies, regulators and other industries to share information and best practices.
+- Industry Level — Banks are very interconnected and are constantly processing transactions with each other.
+The banking sector works in cooperation to manage the broader issues around business continuity and also works with external organizations, such as health officials, government agencies, regulators and other industries to share information and best practices.

-- Supplier Level — Banks rely on external service providers and suppliers, so the industry ensures that suppliers are prepared to continue to provide these necessary services to banks in the event of an event or emgergency.
+- Supplier Level — Banks rely on external service providers and suppliers, so the industry ensures that suppliers are prepared to continue to provide these necessary services to banks in the event of an emergency.

 The Canadian Bankers Association brings the banks together to share information and work with other external organizations to assess the impact of any type of event on the delivery of services to customers.
 Through the CBA, the banking sector also communicates with health and other government officials, regulators and other industries to ensure that plans are in place to deal with events if and when necessary.